llcheng01/code_project_tutorial/README.md

 code_project_tutorial
 =====================

-Tutorial From Code Project on JSON service
+Base on Code Project tutorial on building JSON service using DataMapper.
+Build a simple CRUD frontend with Angular.js and bootstrap CSS.